Sustainability

 Sustainable farming for a plant-based food system

-Plant-Based Canada and it’s sister organization Plant-based health professionals, UK call for a rapid, global transition to a plant-based food system.
-This will not only serve to improve human health but is necessary to prevent further destruction of the planet and to healing the Earth’s soil, lands, atmosphere, sea, biodiversity and wildlife habitats.
-Intensive and extensive animal agriculture is responsible for more greenhouse gas emissions than all forms of transportation combined and is a major driver of climate change, water pollution, watersheds and land degradation, flooding, loss of wildlife and biodiversity, deforestation and ocean destruction.
-Our current predominate tillage-based crop agriculture is also not fit for purpose and is causing widespread soil and environmental degradation.
-This has led to higher production costs, lower farm productivity and profit, sub-optimal yield ceilings, poor efficiency and resilience and is not climate-smart.
-It has also led to dysfunctional ecosystems, loss of biodiversity, degraded ecosystem services such as water, carbon, nutrient cycles, suboptimal water provisioning and regulatory water services with high environmental costs to society and nutritionally lower quality food.
+Plant-Based Canada and it’s sister organization Plant-based health professionals, UK call for a rapid, global transition to a plant-based food system involving sustainable agricultural land use aligned to meeting human and planetary health needs.
+This will not only serve to improve human health but is necessary to prevent further destruction of the planet and to start healing and regenerating the Earth’s ecosystems including soils, landscapes, hydrology, atmosphere, sea, vegetations and biodiversity and wildlife habitats.
+Intensive and extensive animal agriculture is responsible for more greenhouse gas emissions than all forms of transportation combined and is a major driver of climate change, water pollution, land and watershed degradation, flooding, loss of wildlife and biodiversity, deforestation and ocean destruction.

 Principle 1